LAST UPDATED: July 4, 2019 by Ryan M

-General Tso Tsungtang was a war hero who served during China’s greatest civil war, the Taiping Rebellion.
+Zongtang was a Qing dynasty war hero that served during China’s greatest civil war, the Taiping Rebellion.
 Tso was known for his ruthlessness.
 His reputation alone caused thousands of rebels to emigrate from China.
 Many of them actually came to America and worked on the Transcontinental Railroad, which was completed in 1869.

-When Mao took control in 1949, many of the top chefs who had served the Hunan court fled alongside their bosses to Taiwan.
+When Mao took control of China in 1949, many of the top chefs that had served the Hunan court fled alongside their bosses to Taiwan.
 One of those chefs was named Peng Chang-kuei.

 While in Taiwan, Chef Peng opened and ran a very successful restaurant.
 There, he introduced the public at large to the regional Hunan cuisine.
 At some point in the 1950s, Peng created a chicken dish and named it in honor of the great General Tso.
 The flavors of the dish were typical Hunanese flavors — heavy, hot, sour, and salty.

 Over time, tourists would taste and enjoy the dish so much that it eventually made its way west.

 - Food in China is often prepared in bite-sized piece so it’s easily pickable using chopsticks.

 - Chinese culture considered using forks and knives unsuitable because they are regarded as weapons.